 And, Hebrews 10:14 says in reference to the sacrificial death of Jesus Christ on the cross, “For by one offering He has perfected forever those who are being sanctified.”
 If we are “perfected forever” by the sacrificial death of Jesus Christ, then works are not necessary for salvation – works are evidence of salvation.
-In other words, genuine salvation by a person will result in good works by that person.

-What About Bad Deeds?
+What About Sinful Works?